Please continue to send me any ideas, suggestions and questions. As always, I like seeking feedback.

 Besides laying out some ground rules, another approach to avoid lead squatting to is hold regular pipeline meetings to review leads and accounts.
 Usually, pipeline meetings are held once a week.
 Come to your pipeline prepared.
 Don’t be defensive.
 Tell your manager upfront if you are having problems with specific leads or accounts.
 Ask him for his advice – after all, he’s the manager!

 If you know you’re not getting anywhere with a lead, and you’ve tried everything you can, recommend that the account is transferred to someone else.
 While some may consider this a show of weakness, in reality, most good managers will see this as a sign of strength and maturity on your part.
 Better to cut your losses early than let them linger on to have your competitors pluck your sale from the company.

 Remember, your leads and accounts don’t belong to you.
 They belong to your employer.
 Like it or not, your employer sometimes needs to make unpopular decisions that may not appear to be in your best interest, but what is in the best interest of the company as a whole.

 Better to hand off unproductive leads to others than lose your job because the company isn’t generating enough sales.
-Exercising good judgement is better than squatting.
+Exercising good judgment is better than squatting.

 Humiliation.
 In sales, we face it all the time.